+- Upon completion of this chapter you will be able to:

 - Write the Key Verse from memory.

 - Define the term "region."

 - Explain what a regional analysis includes.

 - Identify purposes of a regional analysis.

-- Analyze a region.
+- Analyse a region.

 - Use your analysis to spread the Gospel within this region.